 Balance isn’t just useful – it’s fundamental to our evolution.
 Read our thoughts on applying the concept and principles of balance to personal and professional life.

 Oliver Hoare was arguably the most influential dealer in the Islamic art world and one who broke the mould.
 Protecting this legacy, whilst extending the brand into a new era was a formidable task.

-For 60 years the NYT has been investing in dreams discovering, inspiring and nurturing thousands of young people.
-But CEO Paul Roseby wanted to elevate the brand further – empowering young people as a force for good and social change.
+For 60 years the NYT has been investing in dreams - discovering, inspiring and nurturing thousands of young people.
+But by elevating the brand further, they could also be – empowered as a force for good and social change.